egap/methods-guides/latex-guide/latex-guide.md

    - hard wrapping at say 80 characters?
    - nothing, free for all (plus or minus pre-commit automatic reformatting or checking of files)?
-- Commit changes *often*
+- Commit changes *often*!
-- Avoid merge conflicts in large edits by working in specific sections at a time or even by breaking the paper into sub-files and working a file at a time.
+- Avoid merge conflicts in large edits by working in specific sections at a time or even by breaking the paper into sub-files and working a file at a timea.
 - Before you commit and push, remove the intermediate files that LaTeX has created, for example using `latexmk myfile.tex -C`, and recompile to verify there are **no** errors.